jcornaz/kwik/README.rst

 The project is incubating and its API is subject to changes.

-Please give it a try and write a feed back in the issues_ or discuss on gitter_.
+Please give it a try and write a feedback in the issues_ or discuss on gitter_.

 .. _issues: https://github.com/jcornaz/kwik/issues
 .. _gitter: https://gitter.im/kwik-test/community